raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 "OPTIONAL" in this document are to be interpreted as described in "Key words for use in RFCs to Indicate Requirement Levels" {{!RFC2119}}.

+"DSO" is used to mean DNS Stateful Operation.

 The term "connection" means a bidirectional byte stream of reliable, in-order messages, such as provided by using
 DNS over TCP {{!RFC1035}}{{!RFC7766}} or DNS over TLS {{?RFC7858}}.

-The term "session" in the context of this document means the exchange of DNS messages over a connection where:
+The unqualified term "session" in the context of this document means the exchange of DNS messages over a connection where:

 - The connection between client and server is persistent and relatively long-lived (i.e., minutes or hours, rather than seconds).
 - Either end of the connection may initiate messages to the other.

+A "DSO session" is established between two endpoints that acknowledge persistent DNS state via the exchange of DSO messages over the connection.
+This is distinct from, for example a DNS-over-TCP session as described in RC7766.

+A "DSO session" is terminated when the underlying connection is closed.

 The term "server" means the software with a listening socket, awaiting incoming connection requests.